RajaMohanRaoPyla/Weatherbot-test_documentation/README.md

 # Weatherbot-test_documentation
-Documentation for the weather bot
+Documentation for the weather bot.
 Here we used the Yahoo weather API from www.metaweather.com